-Dr. Clark is an active member of a variety of professional organizations, including the History of Science Society (HSS), the Mathematical Association of America (MAA), and the Association of Mathematics Teacher Educators (AMTE).
-She serves on the Advisory Board of the International Study Group on the Relations between the History and Pedagogy of Mathematics (HPM Group).
-As a member of this group, she assists with publication of the group’s newsletter and serves on scientific program committees for meetings focused on HPM.
-She also continues to serve the international HPM community as a member of numerous organizing teams for history in mathematics education working/study groups at CERME, HPM, and ICME conferences.
+Dr. Clark is an active member of a variety of professional organizations and serves as a reviewer for a large number of academic journals.
+From 2016-2020, she serves as the Chair of the International Study Group on the Relations between the History and Pedagogy of Mathematics (HPM Group).
+She is also active in the international HPM community as a member of organizing teams for history in mathematics education working/study groups at CERME, HPM, and ICME conferences.

 Dr. Clark spent 12 years as a high school mathematics teacher, teaching in a variety of contexts (urban, gifted, and residential environments) in both Florida and Mississippi.
 She received her doctorate in Curriculum and Instruction (with an emphasis in Mathematics Education) from the University of Maryland, College Park in 2006, where she was a doctoral fellow at the Mid-Atlantic Center for Mathematics Teaching and Learning (MAC-MTL).
 Prior to her graduate work at Maryland, she spent one year on Capitol Hill as an Albert Einstein Distinguished Educator Fellow.

 Dr. Clark’s research has been published in journals such as Journal of Mathematics Teacher Education, BSHM Bulletin: The Journal of the British Society of History of Mathematics, Research in Mathematics Education, Mathematica Didactica, International Journal of Science and Mathematics Education, and Educational Studies in Mathematics.